swift-nest/clutch/README-clutch.md

 # Clutch development

 ## UI issues
+- Error messages are rough
 - Current {command}-{target} forms are awkward and idiosyncratic, but
 - ArgParser support is DRAFT only: untested, UI rough, poorly factored
     - [ClutchAP/ClutchMain](Sources/ClutchAP/ClutchMain.swift)
-- Global config
+- Use global config file instead of or in addition to environment variables?
-    - Prefer config file? (yuck: want to avoid file-read to just run)
+    - urk: shouldn't need to read file to just run the script binary

 <details>
 <summary>

 ## Testing
+- Tested on macOS and Linux
+- Covers all scenarios and most errors
 </summary>

 ### Platforms